Huambo: Climate

-Huambo features a subtropical highland climate (Köppen: Cwb), with a wet season from October through April and a dry season between May and September.
+Huambo features a subtropical highland climate (Köppen: Cwb), with wet summers from October through April and dry winters between May and September.
 Despite its location in the tropics, due to its high altitude, Huambo features mild, spring-like temperatures throughout the course of the year, a characteristic common among cities with this climate.
 September is the warmest month with a mean of 21.0 C, and June is the coolest month with a mean of 16.2 C The city sees plentiful precipitation during the course of the year, averaging nearly 1400 mm of rain, although because of the dry season May to September receives significantly less precipitation, with June and July receiving no rain at all.
 Due to the higher altitude, temperatures in Huambo are only slightly higher than in city of Pretoria located almost 2000 km further south-east.
-There is more sunshine in the dry season (particularly June and July) than the wet season, and Huambo receives 2273 hours of sunshine in total.
+There is more sunshine in the winter (particularly June and July) than the summer, and Huambo receives 2273 hours of sunshine in total.